 Agrave etc. See the Spacing tutorial for details.
-If you employ a proper compound structure for your diacritics, you can make use of automatic alignment, which helps you take care of the diacritic sidebearing problem.
-To do that, make sure you have unchecked the File > Font Info > Other Settings > Disable Automatic Alignment checkbox.
+If you employ a proper composite structure for your diacritics, you can make use of automatic alignment, which helps you take care of the diacritic sidebearing problem.
+To do that, make sure you have unchecked the File > Font Info > Other > Disable Automatic Alignment checkbox.

 If you want to do something more complex, like interpolating a new weight from two existing fonts (e.g., a light and a bold), then you will have to unite the two masters in one .glyphs file.
 To do that, follow these steps:

 - Switch to the primary font, e.g., the lighter or more condensed one.

 - Choose File > Font Info > Masters, and the font info window will open.

 - Click on the plus button in the lower left corner of the window, and choose Add Other Font.

 - In the upcoming dialog sheet, pick the secondary font.
 Once you confirm by pressing the OK button, it will be added as a second master.